jethomas2020/Python-Matplotlib-Challenge/README.md

 Matplotlib - The Power of Plots

-Executive Summary from Review:  Observations and Insights based on info and ask below
+EXECUTIVE SUMMARY:  Observations and Insights based on info and ask below

-- Capomulin shows the maximum reduction in tumor growth
+- Capomulin shows the maximum reduction in tumor growth in comparison to other treatments.
-- Mouse weight seems to contribute to the significant effectiveness in curing tumor of drug regimen.
+- There is a strong correlation (0.84) between average tummor volume and mouse weight. i.e. the lower the weight, the lower the average tumor volume.
+- The average tumor volume (mm3) reduced significantly in the observation of a single mouse reducing from 45 to 39 during the 45-day study.
+- The distribution of male and female mice particpation was balanced representing almost equal distributions.

 Background: